Hurricane Lee is charting a new course in weather and could signal more monster storms

 With super-warm ocean temperatures and low wind shear, “all the stars were aligned for it to intensify rapidly,” said Kerry Emanuel, professor emeritus of atmospheric science at the Massachusetts Institute of Technology.

-Category 5 status — when sustained winds are at least 157 mph or 253 kph — is quite rare.
+Category 5 status, when sustained winds are at least 157 mph (253 kph), is quite rare.
 Only about 4.5% of named storms in the Atlantic Ocean have grown to a Category 5 in the past decade, said Brian McNoldy, a scientist and hurricane researcher at the University of Miami.

-More intense major hurricanes are also threatening communities farther inland, since the monster storms can grow so powerful that they remain dangerous hurricanes for longer distances over land.
+More intense major hurricanes also are threatening communities farther inland, because the monster storms can grow so powerful that they remain dangerous hurricanes for longer distances over land.

 In 2018, Hurricane Michael carved a similar path of inland destruction, tearing up cotton crops and pecan trees and leaving widespread damage across south Georgia.

-While it’s too early to know how close Lee might come to the U.S. East Coast, New Englanders are keeping a wary eye on the storm as some models have projected it tracking perilously close to New England – particularly Maine.
-It has been 69 years since a major hurricane made landfall in New England, McNoldy said.
+Although it’s too early to know how close Lee might come to the U.S. East Coast, New Englanders are keeping a wary eye on the storm.
+As it creeps closer, it could bring high seas and rip currents up and down the Eastern Seaboard.

-On Sept.
-8, 1869, a Category 3 hurricane known as “the September Gale of 1869” struck Rhode Island, the National Weather Service in Boston noted on Friday.
-The storm cut all telegraph lines between Boston and New York and capsized a schooner, killing 11 crew members.

-“If Lee actually does make landfall in New England, there’s no doubt the storm surge would be a huge threat,” he said.

 “What we are going to see from Lee — and we’re very confident — is it’s going to be a major wave producer,” Mike Brennan, director of the National Hurricane Center, said in a Friday briefing.

+On Saturday, large swells battered the northeast Caribbean as Lee churned through open waters hundreds of miles off the northern Leeward Islands.

-“This morning the highest significant wave height we were analyzing in Lee was between 45 and 50 feet, and the highest waves could even be double that,” Brennan said.
+“This morning, the highest significant wave height we were analyzing in Lee was between 45 and 50 feet, and the highest waves could even be double that,” Brennan said, speaking of swells far out at sea.
 “So we could be looking at 80, 90-foot waves associated with Lee.”

-Emanuel was tracking the storm this weekend in New Harbor, Maine.
-Since it has been so long for any type of hurricane warning in New England, some residents might be complacent and think that hurricanes are a Florida or Louisiana problem, he said.

-“One worries whether they’re going to take it seriously when it comes to that,” he said.